modularml/mojodojo.dev/index.md

   - text: Is Mojo For Me?
     link: /is_mojo_for_me
     type: secondary
-footer: MIT Licensed - Unofficial and not affiliated with Modular or Mojo
+footer: MIT Licensed and open source at github.com/mojodojodev/mojodojo.dev.
+Community site for Mojicians🪄.
+Domain owned by Modular Inc.
 ---